grafana/terraform-provider-grafana-adaptive-metrics/docs/data-sources/recommendations.md

 ### Optional

+- `action` (List of String) Limit the types of recommended actions to list.
+Valid recommended actions are 'add', 'remove', 'keep', and 'update'.
+Defaults to listing all actions.
 - `verbose` (Boolean) If true, the response will include additional information about the recommendation, such as the number of rules, queries, and dashboards that use the metric.

 ### Read-Only